 at Blue Nile

-Blue topaz registers 8 on the Mohs scale, making it harder than sapphire and tougher than tanzanite.
-Blue topaz is however brittle and should be handled with care.
+Blue topaz registers 8 on the Mohs scale, making it harder than sapphire and substantially tougher than tanzanite.
+However, blue topaz is somewhat brittle and should be handled with care, especially when set in jewelry that might receive impacts.

 This petite Swiss Blue Topaz bracelet makes an unforgettable statement of elegance and class.
 Wear it to accessorize just about everything in your wardrobe.